cedricwalter/cedricwalter.github.io/content/posts/snkneogeo/2020-02-23-pimoroni-picade.md

 ## 1. Mounting the new screen

 Just disassemble the Picade, removing the old screen.
 You will have to cut the cardboard to the new screen size.
-It is not difficult, just take your time to cut properly the cardboard.<figure class="wp-block-image">
+It is not difficult, just take your time to cut properly the cardboard.

 {{< foldergallery src="picade/newscreen" >}}